 Free checked bag on Alaska flights for you and up to six other passengers on the same reservation (savings of $60 per person roundtrip).

 Redeem miles with no blackout dates on any Alaska Airlines flight or choose from hundreds of destinations with more than a dozen airline partners.

-Enjoy 50% off day passes at the Alaska Lounge and 20% back on all Alaska Airlines inflight purchases when you pay with your new card
+Enjoy 20% back on all Alaska Airlines inflight purchases when you pay with your new card.

-If you’re a business owner, the Alaska Airlines Business Credit Card is very similar to the consumer card.
-It also offers a bonus of 60,000 miles plus a companion fare ticket for spending $3,000 in the first 90 days.
-However, you’ll need at least good credit to qualify for either card.
+If you’re a business owner, the Alaska Airlines Visa® Business card is very similar to the consumer card.
+It also offers a bonus of 70,000 miles plus a companion fare ticket for spending $4,000 within the first 90 days.

 You earn miles on all purchases with your Alaska Airlines Credit Card, and that includes utility bills.